Bootstrap

 Why is grace necessary for salvation?

-Grace is necessary because it is the unmerited favor of God that enables our salvation.
+Grace is necessary for salvation because it is unearned favor from God that allows us to be justified.

 Joshua